-I wasn't crying for the Black's plight, or for the Butler's, losing one son to the Vietnam war, if that really even happened, and losing his other to self-righteous frustration.
+I wasn't crying for the Black's plight, or for the Butler's, losing one son to the Vietnam war, if that really even happened, and losing his other to self-righteous indignation.
 Inside me was screaming, “I don't understand.
 I don't understand why we are the way we are.”

 I don't understand why we are the way we are, kept repeating in my head.